 Generally, a health care provider must obtain informed consent from a patient or the patient's representative before performing medical treatment.
 Informed consent is the process by which the treating health care provider discloses information to a patient or the patient's representative so that the patient may make a voluntary choice to accept or refuse treatment.

-Intramuscular needling, also known as dry needling, is defined as a skilled intervention that uses a single use, sterile filiform needle to penetrate the skin and stimulate underlying myofascial trigger points and connective and muscular tissue for the evaluation and management of neuromusculoskeletal pain and movement impairments.
-Intramuscular needling requires an examination and diagnosis and does not include needle retention without stimulation or the stimulation of auricular points or distal points.
+Intramuscular needling, also known as dry needling, is defined as a skilled intervention that uses a single use, sterile filiform needle to penetrate the skin and stimulate underlying connective and muscular tissue for the evaluation and management of neuromusculoskeletal pain and movement impairments.
+Intramuscular needling requires an examination and diagnosis and does not include stimulation of auricular points or distal points.
 Performing intramuscular needling is added to the definition of physical therapy.

 A physical therapist may perform intramuscular needling only after receiving an endorsement from the Secretary of Health (Secretary).
 The Secretary, upon approval by the Board of Physical Therapy (Board), must issue an endorsement to a physical therapist who has at least one year of postgraduate experience that averages at least 36 hours a week and consists of direct patient care and who provides evidence in a manner acceptable to the Board of 325 hours of instruction and clinical experience that meet the following criteria: